victorcp91/trainerapp/documentation.md

 ### Authentication

 - **`/login` (`src/app/login/page.tsx`)**: Allows existing users (trainers) to log in using email/password or Google Sign-In via Firebase Authentication.
 Redirects to the dashboard on success.
 Provides links to registration and password reset.
 - **`/register` (`src/app/register/page.tsx`)**: Allows new users (trainers) to sign up using email/password or Google Sign-In via Firebase Authentication.
 Redirects to the dashboard on success.
-Includes fields for Full Name (currently unused in logic) and password confirmation (validation needed).
+Includes fields for Full Name and password confirmation.
 Links to the login page.
 - **`/forgot-password` (`src/app/forgot-password/page.tsx`)**: Allows users to request a password reset link via email using Firebase Authentication.

 ### Dashboard (`/dashboard`)